azurepocmain/fabricpocmain.github.io/articles/querying-fabric-onelake-fast.md

 The following example demonstrates how to invoke an Eventhouse KQL query to retrieve the necessary dataset.
 The referenced libraries were sourced from the NuGet repository.
 ![image](https://github.com/user-attachments/assets/d0bd7963-b445-4cd9-a31f-2e1b8699bc71)

-Observe that the "set notruncation;" parameter is prefixed before the actual query.
-This enables the handling of large data volumes exceeding 500,000 records or 64MB without triggering an exception.<br>

 The above results are as follows: <br>
 ![image](https://github.com/user-attachments/assets/865f5bba-554a-45ef-bedb-0658804a8468)